How to Build a High-Performing Safety Team

 Identifying key stakeholders and resources is a critical first step in building a high-performing safety team.
 This includes defining the roles and responsibilities of individuals and groups involved in the safety programme, such as executive leadership, managers, supervisors and frontline employees.

 A safety management system (SMS) is the foundation of a successful safety programme.
 It provides a structured and systematic approach to identifying hazards, assessing risks, and implementing controls to prevent incidents.
+The HSE’s managing for health and safety framework sets out the plan, do, check, act cycle that most effective systems follow.
 The SMS should include policies, procedures and guidelines that align with regulatory requirements and the organisation’s safety goals.

 Implementing effective safety processes and procedures is crucial for preventing accidents and ensuring employee safety.
 This includes developing job hazard analyses, conducting safety audits, performing risk assessments, and implementing controls to eliminate or mitigate hazards.